d20Tek/Spectre.Console.Extensions/README.md

 }
 ```

-With the following Startup.cs file:
+And, you will need to create the following Startup.cs file:
 ```
 using D20Tek.Samples.Common.Commands;
 using D20Tek.Samples.Common.Services;